tranjt/aprotracker/README.md

 This project frontend was bootstrapped with Expo SDK template @sdk-40

-clone this project and install dependencies go to the main backend and frontend run npm install to install all the dependencies.
+clone this project and install dependencies go to the main backend and frontend base directories and run npm install to install all the dependencies.
 ```
 npm install
 ```